Lignito79/Lignito79/README.md

-- 👋 Hi, I’m José Ángel
+- 👋 Hi, I’m José Ángel.
+I'm a Computer Science student at Tecnológico de Monterrey, currently at my 3rd year.

-- 👀 I’m interested in videogames and a little bit of reading
+- 👀 I like to draw, listen to music, read... but most importantly in this case, video games and web development!

 - 🌱 I’m currently learning Java, TypeScript, HTML and CSS

 <!---